From lunch to acquisition: How Atlassian bought Trello

 It also surely helped that when the two first met, Cannon-Brookes had set up a Trello board with info about Trello’s and Atlassian’s culture and traditions.
 Indeed, Pryor says that both companies are already learning from each other.
 For the most part, that’s showing in small ways right now.

-Atlassian, which has offices all over the world, called its weekly all-hands meeting its “Atlassian Global All Staff,” while Trello, which has 60 percent remote employees, called its a “townhall.”
+Atlassian, which has offices all over the world, called its weekly all-hands meeting its “Atlassian Global All Staff,” while Trello, which has 60 percent remote employees, called its own a “townhall.”
 Atlassian now uses that name.
 “That sends a signal to our team that it’s not just about us adapting the Atlassian way but that they will learn from us as well,” Pryor said.
 The Atlassian team also recorded a spoof of Adele’s “Hello” to welcome the Trello team.
 We haven’t been able to find a copy of this video yet.

 Pryor noted that Atlassian sent a number of people to Trello’s annual off-site meeting, where the acquisition was announced, including Cannon-Brookes, to field questions from employees.